awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-editing-broker-preferences.md

 1. On the **Edit *MyBroker*** page, in the **Specifications** section, select a **Broker engine version** or a **Broker Instance type**\.

 1. In the **Configuration** section, select the configuration and revision for your broker\.
-For more information, see [Tutorial: Editing Amazon MQ Broker Configurations and Managing Configuration Revisions](amazon-mq-editing-managing-configurations.md)\.
+For more information, see [Editing ActiveMQ broker configurations and managing configuration revisions](amazon-mq-editing-managing-configurations.md)\.

 1. In the **Security and network** section, select a group from the **Security group\(s\)** drop\-down, or choose **Create a new security group** to open the Amazon VPC console\.

 1. In the **CloudWatch Logs** section, choose whether to publish **General** logs and **Audit** logs to Amazon CloudWatch Logs\.

-For more information, see [Configuring Amazon MQ to Publish General and Audit Logs to Amazon CloudWatch Logs](security-logging-monitoring-configure-cloudwatch.md)\.
+   For more information about configuring CloudWatch logs for ActiveMQ brokers, see [Configuring Amazon MQ to publish logs to Amazon CloudWatch Logs](security-logging-monitoring-configure-cloudwatch.md)\.
 **Important**
-If you don't [add the `CreateLogGroup` permission to your Amazon MQ user](security-logging-monitoring-configure-cloudwatch.md#security-logging-monitoring-configure-cloudwatch-permissions) before the user creates or reboots the broker, Amazon MQ doesn't create the log group\.
+If you don't [add the `CreateLogGroup` permission to your Amazon MQ user](configure-logging-monitoring-activemq.md#security-logging-monitoring-configure-cloudwatch-permissions) before the user creates or reboots the broker, Amazon MQ doesn't create the log group\.
-If you don't [configure a resource\-based policy for Amazon MQ](security-logging-monitoring-configure-cloudwatch.md#security-logging-monitoring-configure-cloudwatch-resource-permissions), the broker can't publish the logs to CloudWatch Logs\.
+If you don't [configure a resource\-based policy for Amazon MQ](configure-logging-monitoring-activemq.md#security-logging-monitoring-configure-cloudwatch-resource-permissions), the broker can't publish the logs to CloudWatch Logs\.

 1. In the **Maintenance** section, configure your broker's maintenance schedule: